Monarchy of Canada: Arms

-The Arms of His Majesty the King in Right of Canada is the arms of dominion of the Canadian monarch and, thus, equally the official coat of arms of Canada and a symbol of national sovereignty.
+The official coat of arms of Canada is the arms of dominion of the Canadian monarch and a symbol of national sovereignty.
 It is closely modelled after the royal coat of arms of the United Kingdom, with French and distinctive Canadian elements replacing or added to those derived from the British version, which was employed in Canada before the granting of the Canadian arms in 1921.

-The royal standard is the monarch's official flag, which depicts the royal arms in banner form.
+The Sovereign's Flag for Canada is the monarch's official flag, which depicts the royal arms in banner form.
 It takes precedence above all other flags in Canada—including the national flag and those of the other members of the royal family—and is typically flown from buildings, vessels, and vehicles in which the sovereign is present (although exceptions have been made for its use when the monarch is not in attendance).
-The royal standard is never flown at half-mast because there is always a sovereign: when one dies, his or her successor becomes the sovereign instantly.
+The sovereign's flag is never flown at half-mast because there is always a sovereign: when one dies, their successor becomes the sovereign instantly.
 Elements of the royal arms have also been incorporated into the governor general's flag; similarly, the flags of the lieutenant governors employ the shields of the relevant provincial coat of arms.

 Federal constitutional role

+The function of constitutional monarchy is to personify the democratic state, to sanction legitimate authority, to assure the legality of its measures, and guarantee the execution of the public will.
+It is my ardent desire that no citizen in my realms should suffer restraint.